ryanaruanno/Optimized-Pitch-Arsenals/README.md

 Currently, the project is focused on:

-- **Model Training:** Retraining models after adding more features.
+- **GitHub Updating:** Updating the graphs and newly trained models after Christmas.

 ## Next Steps

-In the upcoming stages, the project will address the following tasks:
+In the upcoming stages, the project will address the following task:

 - **Algorithm Running:** Running the optimizer on all data.